Freelance Websites

 Platform fee: 5-15%

-99 Design is a freelance site that connects clients with designers for different projects.
-They have work for freelancers dealing with logo design, custom illustration, and branding, among other projects.
+99 Design is a freelance graphic designer website that connects clients with designers for different projects.
+They have jobs for freelancers dealing with logo design, custom illustration, and branding, among other projects.

 The only shortcoming of 99 Designs is that in as much as the design contest allows the clients to pick the best designers, the freelancer is not paid anything unless their design is chosen.